 Click on the photos to view full size:

-See the rest of my Egypt Trip:
+You can see the rest of my Egypt trip here: